PaoloProdossimoLopes/java-android-house-per-season-app/README.md

 # 👾 HOUSE PER SEASON

 <!-- DESCRIPTION -->
 In this project I'll create an application named "House per Season".
-The objective is study more about andorid.
+The objective is study more about andorid.<br/>
+This project there are in [this course at Udemy](https://www.udemy.com/share/105E3a3@dQd5MnumAUMyg8jrmi9nEIePN2uCirIYpWW4VO1iNr6tI54hcbmTA_4EdmA61yAi/).
+Teached by Arley Santana